AllisanLu/AllisanLu/README.md

 My name is Allison Lu, and I am a CS Major at Georgia Tech!
 (If you see floating eyes, try looking in dark mode!)

 ### Current Work 💻
-Currently, I am working on:
+I am currently a Data & Analytics Intern at Aprio Currently, I am working on:
 - Dangoventure, a game created with Unity, and with Potato Batteries
 - Quantum(?)
 (Name TBD), a multiplayer puzzle game created with Unity